opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 47     As stated in \[31(a)\] above, the 2015 Deed was stated to be in full and final settlement of all “Issues”.
 Ram submitted that the definition of “Issues” was uncertain.
 Ram also argued that it was not clear what previous agreements, arrangements and/or understandings were superseded by the 2015 Deed (see \[31(c)\] above).

 48     I disagreed with Ram.
 The 2015 Deed defined “Issues” as those “disagreements over matters concerning personal business styles, work aptitudes, monies and other personal matters/concerns … which have created certain disharmony within the family or amongst the individual members”.
 Although it could have been better drafted, in my view, the definition was sufficiently certain to be enforceable.
 The 2015 Deed also purported to revoke and supersede all past agreements and understandings.
 Such a provision is commonly found in settlement agreements and I was of the view that there was nothing ambiguous or uncertain about the provision.
-During oral submissions, Ram’s counsel agreed that such a provision was not uncertain.[\[note: 58\]](#Ftn_58)
+During oral submissions, Ram’s counsel agreed that such a provision was not uncertain.[^58]

 ### Whether the 2015 Deed ought to be set aside for misrepresentation

-49     Ram’s pleaded case was that he was induced to sign the 2015 Deed by Navin’s misrepresentations that he would arrange for the Annual Allowance to be paid and for the Evergreen shares sold to him under the SPA to be returned to Mrs Ram (as trustee for Ram) after Ram signed the 2015 Deed.[\[note: 59\]](#Ftn_59) Navin did neither.
+49     Ram’s pleaded case was that he was induced to sign the 2015 Deed by Navin’s misrepresentations that he would arrange for the Annual Allowance to be paid and for the Evergreen shares sold to him under the SPA to be returned to Mrs Ram (as trustee for Ram) after Ram signed the 2015 Deed.[^59] Navin did neither.

-50     Mrs Ram pleaded that Navin had made life very unpleasant at the Poole Road property, and that she signed the 2015 Deed in reliance on Navin’s misrepresentation that things “would return to normal” if she signed the 2015 Deed.[\[note: 60\]](#Ftn_60) According to Mrs Ram, Navin continued to make life unhappy for her.
+50     Mrs Ram pleaded that Navin had made life very unpleasant at the Poole Road property, and that she signed the 2015 Deed in reliance on Navin’s misrepresentation that things “would return to normal” if she signed the 2015 Deed.[^60] According to Mrs Ram, Navin continued to make life unhappy for her.

 51     An actionable misrepresentation consists in a false statement of _existing or past fact_ made by one party before or at the time of making the contract, which is addressed to the party misled, and which induces that party to enter into the contract: _Tan Chin Seng and others v Raffles Town Club Pte Ltd_ at \[20\], citing _Anson’s Law of Contract_ (28th Ed, 2002) at p 237.
 In other words, an actionable misrepresentation does not operate on statements of intention.